Published On 07/31/2012

 Recognition of Excellence

 - U.S. News & World Report’s Best Children’s Hospital recognizes Le Bonheur as one of the best children’s hospitals in the country.
 Our neuroscience, cardiac, pulmonology, nephrology and urology programs are among the best for kids.

-- Le Bonheur is the only designated as a Level 1 pediatric trauma center by the American College of Surgeons in the state.
+- Le Bonheur is designated as a Level 1 pediatric trauma center by the American College of Surgeons.
 We’re the only Level 1 pediatric trauma center in the region.